GeorgeVSV/defi-risk-engine/MVP-HF-Prediction-Model.md

 $$HF = {Collateral Value*Liquidation Threshold \over Loan Value}.$$

-In MVP we will be considering a stablecoin, e.g., USDC, as a loan currency.
-So we can take its exchange rate as a constant relative to time.
+In our MVP(Minimal Value Product) we will be considering a stablecoin, e.g., USDC, as a loan currency, so we can take its exchange rate as a constant relative to time.
 We chose Aave as a protocol.

 In Aave loan amount increases with time because of interest rate.